Green Party of Canada: Return of Elizabeth May and co-leadership

 On November 19, 2022, Elizabeth May was elected leader of the party once again, promising to convert the current leadership model into a co-leadership model, with Jonathan Pedneault being her co-leader.
 May ran with Pedneault in the leadership race, and Pedneault served as the deputy leader of the party.
 In February 2024, party members were to vote on motions which, if passed, would have amended the party's constitution to implement a co-leadership model.
 However, Pedneault was unsuccessful in his attempt to win a seat in the House of Commons through a byelection and the proposed constitutional amendment was not voted upon due to disagreement within the party.
 On July 9, 2024, Jonathan Pedneault resigned as deputy leader, citing personal reasons.
 He returned in January 2025 to serve as co-leader, pending election by party membership, which was approved on February 4, 2025.
 The party unveiled its new logo on February 18, its first rebrand in 25 years.

 Jonathan Pedneault spoke to the press the morning of April 16, 2025, after the Green Party's invitation to a debate scheduled for the same evening was withdrawn.
 The Leaders' Debate Commission said the Party was disqualified for "strategically" dropping the number of its candidates from 343 to 232 before the 2025 Canadian federal election.
 "Parties that deliberately reduce candidate numbers, limit voters' choices and undermine the premise that a national debate includes truly national parties," it stated.
 Pedneault called the decision "undemocratic."
 In the election, the party was once again reduced to 1 seat (Saanich—Gulf Islands), and a further decreased popular vote of just over 1%.
 Pedneault resigned as co-leader two days after the election, taking responsibility for the party's dismal electoral results.
-On August 19, May announced her intention to resign as party leader.
+On August 19, May announced her intention to resign as party leader before the next federal election.

+Leadership of Mike Morrice

+In the ensuing leadership election, former Green MP Mike Morrice and party activist Nira Dookeran entered as candidates, with Dookeran withdrawing prior to the voting period.
+Morrice will be acclaimed party leader in November.